List of Doctors characters introduced in 2009: Karen Hollins

-Cherry Clay
+Cherry Malone

-Cherry Clay (also Malone), portrayed by Sophie Abelson, first appeared on 6 April 2009 and made her final appearance on 19 October 2012.

-When Cherry arrives at the Mill Health Centre, she turns heads amongst the male staff, specifically Jimmi Clay (Adrian Lewis Morgan) and Daniel Granger (Matthew Chambers).
+Cherry Malone (also Clay), portrayed by Sophie Abelson, first appeared on 6 April 2009 and made her final appearance on 19 October 2012.
+Cherry arrives at the Mill Health Centre as an enthusiastic, chatty nurse who instantly turns heads amongst the male staff, specifically Jimmi Clay (Adrian Lewis Morgan) and Daniel Granger (Matthew Chambers).
 However, she tries to form a relationship with Simon Bond (David Sturzaker), unaware that he is gay until Zara Carmichael (Elisabeth Dermot Walsh) informs her.

 Cherry sees Michelle Corrigan (Donnaleigh Bailey) drinking vodka in the surgery, but after talking to Simon, decides to not tell anyone.
 During the vaccination clinic, Michelle gives her the wrong needle and they send a man into anaphylactic shock.
 Michelle blames Cherry, and when Cherry tries to tell Julia Parsons (Diane Keen) the truth, Cherry is suspended.
 Cherry meets Scott Nielson (Sam Heughan), a drug dealer.
 She wakes up to find that Scott is lying dead beside her.
 She tries to resuscitate him but fails.
 The police arrive and Cherry is arrested, as the police believe she is involved with Scott's death.
 Rob Hollins (Chris Walker), the husband of Cherry's colleague, Karen (Jan Pearson), and the father of her friend, Imogen (Charlie Clemmow), finds heroin stuffed in a teddy bear in Scott's flat and Cherry is formally released.
 After spotting Cherry leaving Daniel's house early in the morning, Jimmi jumps to the wrong conclusion that Cherry and Daniel have had sex and is jealous.
 Cherry and Jimmi later get married, but after Cherry and Daniel do have sex, they separate and Cherry quits working at the Mill.

 For her portrayal of Cherry, Abelson was nominated for the British Soap Award for Best Newcomer in 2010.
 She also received nominations for Sexiest Female at the 2010, 2011 and 2012 ceremonies.